slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 - people of all political persuasions
 - introverts have more probability of being an expert in their field. extraversion is not good for mastery. most people are not extremes and most people are in the middle. most things are not binary. introvert is not shyness.
 Imagine a introvertness scale from 1 to 7.
 It’s hard to pass from a 2 to 7 but you can pass from 2 to a 3 or 4.
+- every boy wants a good girl to be bad just for him. every girls wants a bad boy to be good just for her.
 -->

 > *'No matter how plain a woman may be, if truth and honesty are written across her face, she will be beautiful.' -- Eleanor Roosevelt*